Medications and Drugs

 Clindamycin is used to treat serious infections caused by bacteria.

-Clindamycin may also be used for other purposes not listed in this medication guide.
+Clindamycin may also be used for purposes not listed in this medication guide.

 Cleocin 150 mg

 Cleocin 300 mg

 Clindamycin 150 mg-GG

 capsule, blue, imprinted with cor 153 cor 153